Tran981/RubyStarterProjects/README.md

 This is the training for the HackUMass Technology team of which only basic training is currently complete (see /blog)

-In the next few days I will create 3 Projects (0/3 done now) and a personal project (modified from an existing one)
+In the next few days I will create 3 Projects (0/3 done now) from Mackenzie Child's "12 Web Apps in 12 Weeks" and try to personalize it as I follow along
 ```
-Project 1: In Progress (initialization)
+Project 1: In Progress (adding users)
 Project 2: N/A
 Project 3: N/A
-Personal Project: N/A
 ```